Duplicate Device Configuration Profiles

 Update 13.06.2022:

-Since Service release 2111 (Nov 15 2021) there is a option to duplicate setting catalog policies.
-All other policy types are not supported.
+Since Service release 2111 (Nov 15 2021) there is an option to duplicate settings catalog policies directly.
+This made it far easier to clone profiles of that type, but all other policy types are still not supported in the portal — so the script above remains relevant.

-Once you duplicate profiles regularly, the real challenge shifts from cloning to keeping the tenant tidy:
+Once you clone profiles regularly, the real challenge shifts from cloning to keeping the tenant tidy.
+The clones are cheap to make, but cleanup discipline is what keeps your environment manageable over time:

 • Naming conventions: encode purpose, environment, and version, e.g. ProfileBase – Production – v3 vs ProfileBase – Test.
 Sortable and self-documenting.